filter-agency/filter-ai/README.md

 ## Usage

 Filter AI requires the plugin [AI Services](https://wordpress.org/plugins/ai-services/) which should be automatically installed if not already present.
-Once the AI Services plugin has been installed within WordPress use it to configure an API key for at least one AI service within _Settings > AI Services_.

 Once Filter AI is active you should see a menu item in the admin menu which gives you access to the settings and batch capabilities.